exbotanical/brutus/README.md

  - [Development Notes](#notes)

 ## <a name="intro"></a> Brutus: and Introduction
 Brutus is a Python-powered educational toolkit which automates pre and post-connection network-based exploits, as well as web-based reconnaissance.
-Brutus seldom relies on dependencies without the standard library, and features a fully interactive command-line interface which dynamically applies type-checking and data validation against user-input.
+As a light-weight framework, Brutus aims to minimize reliance on third-party dependencies.
+Optimized for Kali Linux, Brutus is also compatible with macOS and most Linux distributions, featuring a fully interactive command-line interface which dynamically applies OS-resolution for platform-contingent functions, and type-checking and data validation against user-input.

 Brutus is designed to be an extensible framework to which new modules can easily be integrated.